NorthernMan54/node-red-contrib-homebridge-automation/README.md

 ![Homebridge Nodes](docs/Homebridge%20Nodes.png)

 Four different node types are created, the first node "hb-event" listens for changes to an accessory (ie on/off) and sends a message into Node-Red containing the updated accessory status.
-The second node "hb-resume" holds the state of an accessory and supports creating a state restore function.
+The second node "hb-resume" holds the state of an accessory and supports creating a state resume function.
 The third node "hb-status" allows you to poll an accessory for status.
 The forth node "hb-control" allows you to control a homebridge accessory.
 Each node is tied to an individual Home App Tile/Service of an accessory (ie on/off and brightness).

 Payload from a dimmable lightbulb.